ahmedisshere/rantpack/README.md

-# Getting Started with the Rant App
+# Rant App On The Go

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).